 If you’re applying a water-base primer first, follow the primer directions and let the primer fully dry.
 Then, sand the primer with 180-220 grit paper before applying milk paint.
 Do not use a primer if you are sanding down to bare wood and glazing as you will see the primer.

 When Preparing Surface for Unfinished Wood

 First off, fill any holes you may have in your piece before painting using putty that dries hard and can be sanded down.
 Then, test the color on the underside of your project to make sure it’s exactly what you want.
 Sand down the wood surface in the direction of the wood’s grain.
 Start by using 120 sand paper and then move up to 220.

 Next, stir your paint thoroughly.
 If the paint is a little thick and won’t lay flat without brush marks, add a small amount of water and stir well until it thins out.
-Using an acrylic bristle brush, poly foam brush, Handi Painter Applicators or an HVLP 2.0 needle, paint on a generous first coat of milk paint and make it as solid as possible.
+Using an acrylic bristle brush, poly foam brush, Handi Painter Applicators or an HVLP 2.0 needle, apply the milk paint generously and make it as solid as possible.
 Let the paint dry 2 to 4 hours between each coat.

 When Putting Clear Coats over Milk Paints

 Milk Paints dry to a somewhat low luster sheen.
 To counteract this, apply 2 coats of any GF water base clear top coats over your milk paint to increase the durability, alter the sheen and make the paint generally easier to clean.
 Be sure to use Poly Acrylic or High Performance General Finishes top coat as both are water white and will add no color to the paint.
 If you’re looking for a more amber-oil look, however, use Enduro-Var water base.